-Left: Sentinel-3A/B SAR measurements; Right: Sentinel-3A/B PLRM measurements the maps show geographical patterns expected for this parameter.
+Left: Sentinel-3A/B SAR measurements; Right: Sentinel-3A/B PLRM measurements

+Figure 13 presents a map of the $\Delta$ WTC for cycle 052 of Sentinel-3A only for SAR correction on the left and PLRM correction on the right.
+Figure 14 concerns the Sentinel-3B $\Delta$ WTC for its cycle 033.
+For that period, the maps show geographical patterns expected for this parameter.
 Note that the color scale is centered to the mean value.
-The comparison with Jason-3 map of Δ WTC (Figure 15) shows similarities although Sentinel-3A/B Δ WTC is larger than Jason3 because of their different instrument configuration.
+The comparison with Jason-3 map of $\Delta$ WTC (Figure 15) shows similarities although Sentinel-3A/B $\Delta$ WTC is larger than Jason3 because of their different instrument configuration.